 The Santiago de Cuba carnival dates back to the end of the 17th century when it was called the Mamarrachos celebration.

-The Mamarrachos were held in the summer and winter months to celebrate the end of the harvest season, and the start of the pre-Lenten season (Christian tradition).
+The Mamarrachos were held in the summer and winter months to celebrate the end of the harvest season, and the start of the pre-Lenten season, a Christian tradition.

-From there, it developed into the huge explosion of dance and extravagance that it is today.
+From there, it developed into the huge explosion of dance and extravagance you can immerse yourself in today!

 5. The Unique Architecture Mix Cuba Is Known For